 🙋🏽♀️ Recipe FAQs

 Kala namak (also known as Indian black salt, or Himalayan black salt) is a volcanic salt made of sodium chloride (regular salt) and sulphuric compounds.
-The sulphuric compounds lend to its rich umami flavor profile likened to boiled egg yolks, making it the perfect ingredient for mimicking eggs in vegan dishes.
+The sulphuric compounds contribute to its rich umami flavor profile, likened to boiled egg yolks, making it the perfect ingredient for mimicking eggs in vegan dishes.
 Try it in vegan carbonara or mayonnaise, or use it for seasoning roasted veggies, potatoes, or chickpeas.

 I use Daiya American-style slices for these breakfast burritos, but you can also use cheese-style shreds.
 Violife, Follow Your Heart, Vitalite, and Koko also make good vegan cheese alternatives.